gauthamkrishnanibm/modules-jlink-sample/README.md

 # Sample to demonstrate modules and jlink

 Requires Java 9 or above.
-IBM Semueru Runtimes Java can be obtained here
+IBM Semueru Runtimes Java can be obtained [here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/).
+.

 ## Environment Setup
 To run this sample, first download zip or clone this repo - to clone: